duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

 # Surveying 2 - Instructor: Joseph Markovic
 Expanding upon the topics from SURV1001, we continue to develop intricate surveying skills.

+# Dynamic Presentation; Dynamic Communication - Online, Instructor: Amanda Quibell
+❖ We practiced self and peer evaluation to improve presentation skills and are expected to develop professionalism as speakers and listeners in order to meet the learning outcomes.

+❖ In this course, we had design and deliver a series of presentations that build our skills in storytelling, “how to” explanations, persuasion, and visual communication.
+The focus stays on clarity, audience connection, and using their voice and media in ways that support the speaker, not just slides.